cocos/cocos-docs/en/scripting/component.md

 - Before the end of the constructor of the component class.
 - After the component is removed from the node.

 Call the `Node.removeComponent` method to remove the specified component and destroy it.
-Example"
+Example:

 ```ts
 import { Component } from "cc";